Gifted Advisory Committee

 The goals of the Gifted Advisory Committee are:

-1. Standing members of the Gifted Advisory Committee will be the Supervisor of Special Education and Pupil Services, Coordinator of Special Education, Gifted Support Master Teacher, one member representing the Assistant Superintendent’s Office, President of NAPAGE, Vice-President of NAPAGE, and two other NAPAGE Executive Board Members.
+1. Standing members of the Gifted Advisory Committee will be the Director of Student Services, Coordinator of Special Education, Gifted Support Master Teacher, one member representing the Assistant Superintendent’s Office, President of NAPAGE, Vice-President of NAPAGE, and two other NAPAGE Executive Board Members.

 3. Other members of the Gifted Advisory Committee shall be one principal representative from each of the elementary and secondary level, one regular education teacher from each level (elementary, middle, secondary); one gifted support teacher from each of the following levels: elementary, middle, intermediate (9 – 10), and senior high levels (11 – 12), one school counselor, one school psychologist, and one school board member.